willhowes/makers_portfolio_and_notes/week_10.md

 ##### Strengths
 - Improving naming of methods/variables
 - READMEs
-- Asking client lots of questions (in review)
+- Asking client lots of questions (in my process review)
 - Thinking about input and output

 ##### Weaknesses